Kindernothilfe

-Today it supports almost 2 million children and young people in 31 countries in Africa, Asia, Latin America and Eastern Europe.
-KNH aims to give needy children in the poorest countries of the world a chance to a good start in life.
+Today it supports more than 2.2 million children and young people in 36 countries in Africa, Asia, Latin America and Eastern Europe.
+KNH aims to give children in the poorest countries of the world a chance to a good start in life.
 That means a basic school education and vocational training, good nutrition and health care, as well as community-oriented support to the families of the children.

 KNH works together with partner organizations located abroad, usually churches, congregations or Christian organizations.
 However, the support of children is always granted irrespective of religion.

 The head office is in Duisburg.
 Here, staff members and volunteers coordinate the work abroad and carry out administrative, educational and lobby work as well as launch publicity campaigns.

 Finances

 Donors

 KNH is a registered charitable organization and a member of the Diaconic Services of the Evangelical Church in Germany.
-More than 90 percent of the work is financed through donations from 245.000 people who support Kindernothilfe.
+73 percent of the work is financed through one-time or regular donations from 130 506 people who support Kindernothilfe.
 KNH heeds its Christian values and responsibilities as reflected in the life of Jesus.

-Child sponsorships
+Sponsorships

-Child sponsorships is Kindernothilfe's most important aid form which can accompany children until they become responsible for themselves.
+Child sponsorships support individual children until they become responsible for themselves.

+A project sponsorship specifically provides targeted support for projects which strengthen children, their environment and an entire region.

 Grants and subsidies

-As well as this, it receives subsidies from the German Federal Ministry for Economic Co-operation and Development (BMZ) and from the European Union as well as church grants: It also benefits from the payment of fines.
+KNH receives subsidies from the German Federal Ministry for Economic Co-operation and Development (BMZ) and from the European Union as well as church grants: It also benefits from the payment of fines.